afl5c/read_line/README.md

 ## Solution

-This implements a single function, read_line(), which reads a line while automatically handling history and navigation (using Posix terminal control codes).
+This implements a single function, read_line(), which reads a line while automatically handling history and navigation using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

 Also I hereby put this in the public domain, so you can use this for whatever.